thiva-k/Supply-Chain-Management-System/README.md

 # Supply Chain Management System Database

-This project aims to model a comprehensive database system for a company, referred to as Company A, that produces various products and distributes them to customers using a supply chain consisting of railways and trucks.
+This project aims to model a comprehensive database system for a company, referred to as Supply Pro, that produces various products and distributes them to customers using a supply chain consisting of railways and trucks.
 The system's primary functions include order management, train scheduling, route planning, and driver/assistant roster management, along with various reporting functionalities.

 ## Database Design